 With its crisp, nubbly crust and insanely tender meat, this batter fried chicken recipe is fried chicken perfection.
 Those of you who are geeks for cooking technique wizardry, pay attention.
-The clever folks at America’s Test Kitchen carefully devised this Southern fried chicken recipe as follows:
+The clever folks at America’s Test Kitchen carefully devised this Southern fried chicken recipe such that:

-The batter contains equal parts cornstarch and flour to ensure a crisp crust;
+The batter contains equal parts cornstarch and flour to ensure a shatteringly crisp crust;

-The batter also contains baking powder for a crust that’s light without a trace of doughiness;
+The batter also calls for baking powder to create a crust that’s ethereally airy without a trace of doughiness or gloppiness;

 The batter relies on black pepper, paprika, and cayenne for a “simple but unambiguous flavor” (just be forewarned, the amount of black pepper is intentionally heavy-handed);

 The batter contains no dairy.
 They replaced the milk in the batter with plain old water.
 The logic behind this?
 “When wet batter hits hot oil, the moisture in the batter vaporizes, leaving behind the solids that adhere to the chicken.
 With milk, the sugars in the milk solids browned too fast and produced a soft crust.”

-And the battered chicken is then deep-fried to ensure that the carefully constructed batter doesn’t burn on the bottom as it would if you attempted to shallow-fry it in a skillet.
+And, perhaps most critically, the batter-dunked chicken is then deep-fried in several inches of oil (a regular pot works just fine; no need to have a fancy deep-fryer) to ensure that the carefully constructed batter doesn’t scorch on the bottom as is often the case when you attempt to shallow-fry it in a skillet.

 Brilliant, yes?
 And wait’ll you taste it.
 Originally published October 17, 2013.–Renee Schettler Rossi

 - Quick Glance